Razakabdul-12/App/help/expense.md

    - Select **Advanced** under QuickBooks Online.
    - Set options for Auto-sync, Invite Employees, Automatically Create Entities, and Sync Reimbursed Reports.

-#### [Connect to Xero] How do I connect Expensify to Xero?
-To integrate with Xero:
-1. Press your profile image or icon in the bottom left menu to access settings.
-2. Press **Workspaces** and select your desired workspace.
-3. Press **More features** and enable the Accounting toggle.
-4. Press **Accounting** and then **Set up** next to Xero.
-5. Enter your Xero login details to import your settings.

-#### [Configure Xero] How do I configure Xero settings in Expensify?
-To configure Xero settings:
-1. Under the Accounting settings for your workspace, press **Import** under the Xero connection.
-2. Select options for settings like Xero organization, Chart of Accounts, Tracking Categories, Re-bill Customers, and Taxes.
-3. Under the Accounting settings, press **Export** for Xero connection configuration.
-4. Review export settings like Preferred Exporter, Export Out-of-Pocket Expenses, and Xero Bank Account.
-5. Press **Advanced** under Xero connection to set Auto-sync, Set Purchase Bill Status, Sync Reimbursed Reports, and other advanced settings.

-### Exporting Data
-#### [Export Expenses] How do I export expenses to a CSV file?
-To export your expense data to a CSV file:
-1. Press the **Search** tab in the bottom left menu to view your expenses.
-2. Select the checkbox next to the expenses or reports you wish to export.
-3. Press **# selected** at the top-right and select **Download** to export.

-   The CSV download will save locally to your device with the file naming prefix "Expensify."
-This file includes data such as Date, Merchant, Description, From, To, Category, Tag, Tax, Amount, Currency, Type, and Receipt URL.

-#### [Exporting Reports to Xero] How do I export reports to Xero manually?
-If an error occurs during an automatic export to Xero:
-1. Check your email or the related Expense Chat for error notifications.
-2. Resolve the issue by opening the expense and making necessary changes.
-3. Ensure the report is in the Approved, Closed, or Reimbursed state.
-4. An admin must press the heading at the top of the expense, select **Export**, and then choose **Xero**.

 #### [Exporting Reports to QuickBooks Online] How do I manually export reports to QuickBooks Online?
 If an error occurs during an automatic export to QuickBooks Online:
 1. Check your email or the related Expense Chat for error notifications.